mkwok47/quant_portfolio/README.md

 # portfolio
-Samples of code I wrote for personal algorithmic trading activities
+Samples of code I wrote and use for personal algorithmic trading activities